MRRL Hall of Fame

 The studio was operated by 64 year-old Art Schiell and was located in the back of his small house at 405 Raymond Street in Bay City.
 Schiell's studio advertisements mentioned tape and disc recordings for weddings, orchestras, for sales, and for personal use.
 By the 1960's, he had branched out into recording some of the young rock and roll bands in the Bay City-Saginaw area.
 The small but well-equipped facility was an addition to the Schiell home.
 It had storm windows with tiles on the walls and ceiling to improve the sound quality in the space.

-Question Mark, often accompanied by Bobby Balderrama, began promoting the record all over Michigan.
-WSAM in Saginaw was the first station to play “Midnight Hour” on a program spotlighting new talent, but Question Mark firmly believed that “96 Tears” was going to be the hit and went back to the station the next day and got the deejay to flip the record over.
+They began promoting the record all over Michigan.
+WSAM in Saginaw was the first station to play “Midnight Hour” on a program spotlighting new talent; but Question Mark firmly believed that “96 Tears” was going to be the hit and went back to the station the next day and got the deejay to flip the record over.

 The response from listeners to “96 Tears” was immediate.
-Deejays Bob Dyer and Dick Fabian from rival station WKNX in Saginaw also got behind “96 Tears”, and it soon became a # 1 radio hit in the Bay City-Saginaw area.
+Deejays Bob Dyer and Dick Fabian from rival station WKNX in Saginaw also got behind “96 Tears”, and it soon became a big radio hit in the Bay City-Saginaw area.
 The local popularity of the song led to Bob Dell putting it on the playlist of Flint’s WTAC.
-Dell was also important in eventually helping to break “96 Tears” into the Detroit market, and the song soon became a # 1 hit on the fifty-thousand-watt AM giant, CKLW.
+The station's powerful signal helped to break “96 Tears” into the Detroit market, and the song soon became a # 1 hit on the fifty-thousand-watt AM giant, CKLW.

 On September 3, 1966, “96 Tears” debuted on the Billboard Hot 100 at # 75.
 By October 29,1966, ? & The Mysterians had accomplished the unthinkable.
 “96 Tears” had climbed steadily up the charts all during the fall and had finally become the # 1 single in America.